 Ultimately, remaining open-minded and adapting strategies to findings significantly increases the likelihood of offerings gaining traction.

-As well as liquidating unnecessary assets, Thomas Cook would have benefited significantly from frequently scrutinising all of their outgoings and sourcing more cost-effective alternatives wherever possible.
+As well as liquidating unnecessary assets, Thomas Cook would have benefited significantly from business processes that frequently scrutinised all of their outgoings, and sourced more cost-effective alternatives wherever possible.

-It should be noted, however, that spending more in certain areas in order to provide customers with a better service can, potentially, be more beneficial than finding a cheaper option.
+It should be noted, however, that spending more in certain areas in order to provide a better customer experience can, potentially, be more beneficial than finding a cheaper option.
 Cost reduction must be coupled with common sense.

-It is impossible to conclude whether or not a digital transformation strategy would have saved Thomas Cook, but it’s reasonable to deduce that changing with the times would have significantly enhanced the likelihood of their survival.
+It is impossible to conclude whether or not a digital transformation strategy would have saved Thomas Cook, but it’s reasonable to deduce that changing with the times and adapting to the future of work would have significantly enhanced the likelihood of their survival.

 The fate of Thomas Cook should long stand as a warning to businesses of all shapes, sizes and across all industries: embrace change or embrace failure – the choice is yours.